Thursday, November 13, 2008

 Instructions

-Grab a glass mixing bowl, large enough to hold all the ingredients, and whisk together the orange juice and powdered sugar in the bottom of the bowl.
+In a large serving bowl or storage container, whisk together the orange juice and powdered sugar in the bottom of the bowl, adding any accumulated juices from sectioning oranges.
 Chop apples and gently toss with the orange juice mixture to coat.
-Layer the oranges, marshmallows, pecans and coconut on top of the apple.
+Layer the orange sections, marshmallows, pecans and coconut on top of the apple.
 Toss gently to mix.
 Cover and refrigerate, gently stirring occasionally.
-Just before serving, add the sliced bananas, and give another gentle stir and taste.
+Just before serving, add the sliced bananas, if using, and give another gentle stir and taste.
 Add additional powdered sugar and stir in if a sweeter taste is desired.
 Using a slotted spoon to drain most of the juice, spoon into tall dessert glasses or cups and top with a tiny sprinkle of coconut and one cherry.

 Source: http://deepsouthdish.com